grz0zrg/wui/README.md

 The WUI API is simple, all widgets have a method **_"create"_** which take a DOM element identifier as first argument (which is used as a bind target) and an option object as second argument to customize it, WUI_ToolBar has a third argument which is used to specify the content of the toolbar.

-All **_"create"_** methods return a reference of the widget which can be used later to do stuff with the widget like destroying them.
+All **_"create"_** methods return a reference of the widget which can be used later to do stuff with the widget like destroying them, the reference is a string (in fact, it is the dialog element id).

 All widgets also have a method **_"destroy"_**.